Lucy Hale Looks Back On the "Horrible" Day Katy Keene Got Canceled - E! Online

 Hopefully, Hale says, fans will continue to discover and fall in love with the one "really great season" they got to make, and maybe Katy will rise again.

 In the meantime, Hale is keeping busy hiking, preparing for new projects and living the dog-lover's dream.
-She's co-hosting Amazon Prime's Pawsitive Impact virtual event in honor of National Dog Day, which is Wednesday, Aug.
+She's co-hosting Amazon Pets and Treasure Truck's Pawsitive Impact virtual event in honor of National Dog Day, which is Wednesday, Aug.
 26. Basically, it's just about hanging out with dogs.

 Dog influencers will include Jiff the Pomeranian, Tuna, also known as TunaMeltsMyHeart on Instagram, and Hale's own dog Elvis.